Current Job Openings

 Must be available full time, a minimum of 5/6 days a week, for regular 50-60 hour weeks, and a minimum of 2 full weekends every month.
 This is a full time position, time off can be scheduled in the summer, but not from Jan-May and not from Sep-Nov, our slower months are June, July, August, and we try to take some time off for Christmas/New Years.

 Must be reasonably physically fit.
 This is a physically demanding job, you must care for yourself as a professional athlete would, to be successful in this position.

-Your work will be primarily personal assistant work, but you must be willing and able to cover the daily chores (feeding, turnout, supplements, and cleaning up to 12 stalls) regularly at least 1 day each work week, and 1 weekend each month.
-Which you first start, you may cover chores 3-5 days a week!
-The daily chores are a vital part of this business and you have to be able to cover them smoothly and efficiently yourself before we move you up to managing them being done.
+Your work will be primarily personal assistant work, but will often be covering daily chores (feeding, turnout, supplements, and cleaning up to 12 stalls).
+When you first start, you may cover chores 3-5 days a week!
+The daily chores are a vital part of this business and you have to be able to cover them smoothly and efficiently yourself, before we move you up to managing them being done.

 📲📞Serious inquiries ONLY call Ashley at 214-605-7174 📲📞

 🏜 🌎🌵~ Located in Weatherford, TX ~ West of Fort Worth, TX 🌵🌎🏜

 🛫🛳🚂 one hour west of Dallas / Fort Worth International airport~ 🛫🚂🛳

 ~ we consider new hires for all positions, and new interns every single month! ~ If interested in applying, please fill out the form above!

 We currently have 2 bunkhouse style houses at Buster Ranch.